precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

         /*
         Detect the tap.
-        We're only interested in overriding the tap behaviour in a certain cicumstance.
-The hold behaviour can stay the same.
+        We're only interested in overriding the tap behavior in a certain cicumstance.
+The hold behavior can stay the same.
         */
         if (record->event.pressed && record->tap.count > 0) {
             // Detect right Shift